philrene/lazy-bucket/README.md

 # lazy-bucket

-Create a pull request for any project.
+Create a pull request for any project hosted on bitbucket

 It looks in the current project and open a pull request against integration for the current branch.